Donderstal/IRL_RPG/README.md

 ### LOG

+#### MAR 25, 2021
+* Using StatusEffects for equipped items so it affects a characters' attribute values

 #### MAR 22, 2021
 * Implementing new stat system based on CharacterAttributes and Attribute classes
 * Setting up a basic but functional system for registering status effects